 Newspaper Inclusion Criteria

-Our goal is to give the busy student or researcher quick and reliable access to English language news outlets around the world.
+Our goal is to give the busy student or researcher quick access to English language news outlets around the world.
 We believe in a free press, and we believe in the value of seeing the world from different vantage points.
-And we don't like dead links.
-We hope this curated list helps in some little way.
+We hope this list helps in some little way.
+Help us fix or remove broken links or suggest new sources.

 In order for a newspaper link to appear on this list, we like to see that it has a good measure of the following qualities: